The Waterloo Center for the Arts stimulates inquiry, provokes dialogue and connects people through the arts.

 - Tour experiences for schools, daycares and other groups

 - Meeting rooms for receptions and special events

 - Lectures, symposia, films, and performances

-- Gift Store, featuring over 200 Midwest artists
+- A Gift Store featuring over 200 Midwest artist